michelesr/thesis/src/ci.md

 # Continuous Integration

+## Overview

+Continuous Integration is a software development practice where members of a team integrate their work frequently, usually each person integrates at least daily, leading to multiple integrations per day.
+Each integration is verified by an automated build (including test) to detect integration errors as quickly as possible @martinfowler-ci.
+This approach is the opposite of Deferred Integration, where the work of the developers is integrated less frequently, usually leading to integration problem.
+Continuous integration is one of the twelve practices of *XP* (*Extreme Programming*) @xp-practices-wikipedia, and is a main practice of Agile software development process.

+In Continuous Integration, a developer is always aligned with the changes introduced by other developers, and every change is tested by a Continuous Integration system as soon as committed and pushed in the Source Code Management system.
+Continuous integration helps to spot conflicts between the work of two or more developers, allowing fast resolution and avoiding the waste a huge amount of time.
+Also, spotting the bugs as soon as possible help to localize and fix them, that is common in Continuous Integration, while in Deferred Integration bugs are cumulative and thus hard to localize and fix.

+Another benefit of Continuous Integration is the communication: implementing an automated building and testing system will give visibility of the current status of a project to all the person involved in his realization, thus avoiding misunderstandings between those persons.
+Build results can also published and can acts as a indicator of quality of the software development process and of the released products.
+For Open Source projects, a Continuous Integration system provide an incentive for contribution.

+In order to provide a better Continuous Integration system, the following requirements are to be satisfied:

+- the build process that follows a push has to be fast to provide the feedback as soon as possible

+- a daily complete build of the projects has to be performed in order to assure the correctness of the software

+- the environment used for the build inside has to be similar to the environment used in production

+The implementation will cover those aspect.

+### Forking Workflow for the Development

+A common approach to team development inside an organisation consist in setting a main repository for the project, also referred as *upstream*.
+All the developers that contribute to the project fork the main repository in their account on the git server, clone the repository in their local machines, push the changes on their personal fork on the server and then make a pull request on the upstream for changes review and merge.
+If a forking workflow is adopted, is necessary that all the fork are pushed in SCM and tracked by the Continuous Integration system.

+The Continuous Integration good practices involve the pulling of last changes, their integration and the running of automated tests before every developer commit, in order to discover the conflicts between the upstream and the local work of the developer.

+For `gasistafelice`, the main repository and developer forks are located on Github server.
+The fork of the repository that acts as a use case in this chapter is available at `https://github.com/michelesr/gasistafelice`.
+The `dev` branch contains the latest change introduced by the developer, while the `master` branch is aligned with the upstream.

+### Organization

+This chapter will present the organization and implementation of a Continuous Integration system.
+Continuous Integration is an essential part of an Agile software development process.
+This implementation is based on the cooperation between different components:

+- a Git based Source Code Management
+- a Continuous Integration tool
+- Docker and docker-compose

+For every component used in the implementation, will be exposed the installation and configuration procedure.
+A desktop machine will be used for the installation of the environment, but the procedure is completely replicable in a server that runs a GNU/Linux operating system.

 ## Gogs - Go Git Service

 *Gogs* (Go Git Service) is an open source lightweight Git Service that plays the